 Fee-Only™, comprehensive tax and financial planning firm with over 20 years of experience.

-Let me introduce myself, I am Mike Lynch, the founder of Lynch Financial Advisors.
+Let me introduce myself.
+I am Mike Lynch, the founder of Lynch Financial Advisors.
 I started advising clients in 2000 back in New Jersey after my wife’s and my financial advisor urged me to work with him.
 When we moved back to California in 2002, I started my own practice.

 What is important to me?

 Like most people, my wife, kids, my family, friends, and my dog.
 When I set my goals, these are the things that are uppermost in my mind.
 And without doing my own planning, I cannot reach the goals that give my life balance and happiness.
 Like many, I put in fair portion of hours at work.
-Fortunately for me I LOVE going in and helping my clients meet their goals and put together a financial plan that makes their lives better.
+Fortunately for me I LOVE going in and helping my clients meet their goals and put together solutions that makes their lives better.

 As you can see through our website, this practice is centered around knowing what is important to YOU.
 It is NOT some marketing line by some national firm.
 We truly love what we do and are passionate about our clients.